ungtq0805/JCART/README.md

 Maintenance contents:
 - Connect with Postgres DB
-- Make a sequence and add it into entities
+- Make a sequence and add it into entities (Sample with Category Entity)
 - Add waiting windows for processing
 - Create my_account page and change password for user
 - Login with UserName